ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 ### Why?

 Its hard to find the perfect settings for filament online.
 Its even harder to find setting for a Volcano with a 0.4 nozzle.
 Few people seem to use this combination.
-Everyone seems to use bigger nozzles with the Volcano but you don't have to go bigger, to get more print speed and keep the same quality.
+Everyone seems to use bigger nozzles with the Volcano but you don't have to go bigger, to get more print speed and keep the same quality as with the stock 0.4mm ed3v6 nozzle.

 You can keep the 0.4 quality and still get print speeds increasing up to 50%.